-Credits 3 Prerequisites BIO-104, BIO-105 Advising Note Students also enroll
+Credits 3 Prerequisites BIO-104, BIO-105

 Students also enroll in lab section.

 BIO 207 : Fundamentals of Genetics

 This course investigates the fundamental principles of genetics including transmission of genetic information, Mendelian heredity and modern genetics.
 Through readings, discussions and video, students will learn about the fundamental principles of genetics, as well as explore the personal, political, and socio logical implications of this rapidly expanding field.